teamshares/shoelace/docs/pages/components/dialog.md

 ### Announcement Dialog

 Use the `announcement` variant to display a dialog with a large icon, more text, and a centered layout.
-This type of dialog can be useful for announcing new features in the app.
+This type of dialog can be useful for announcing new features.

 :::warning
-**Note:** The `announcement` variant is meant to be used with positive or celebratory messages.
-Don't use this dialog for errors, warnings, or confirmation.
+**Note:** The `announcement` variant is meant to be used with positive or celebratory messages. **Don't use** this dialog for errors, warnings, or confirmation.
 :::

 ```html:preview